streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

           $ref: '#/definitions/holder'
       - in: body
         name: RemoveTagKeys
-        description: "A complex type that contains a list of the tags that you want to delete from the\t\t\tspecified health check or hosted zone"
+        description: A complex type that contains a list of the tags that you want to delete from thespecified health check or hosted zone
         schema:
           $ref: '#/definitions/holder'
       - in: path